 For traditionalists, leave the dough plain.

-For more adventurous cooks, flavor it with your choice of your favorite chopped fresh herbs or spices.
-Dill, parsley, rosemary, garlic, onion powder, chili powder are all great options.
+For more adventurous cooks, flavor it with your favorite chopped fresh herbs or spices.
+Dill, parsley, rosemary, garlic, onion powder, and chili powder are all great options.

 Adding purees like fresh pumpkin or butternut squash are also great options.
 For brighter flavor, mix in a few teaspoons of fresh lemon or orange zest to the dough.